Mezzarius/dnd2e-foundry/README.md

 ## Acknowledgments

 - The Foundry VTT development team
-- Cursor and Claude, without whom this would have gone a LOT slower.
+- Cursor, Codium, and Claude, without whom this would have gone a LOT slower.

 ## Support